VIAME/VIAME/doc/manuals/sprokit/pipeline_design.rst

 Control Flow
 ------------

-The design of the \ref sprokit::process class is such that the heavy lifting is done by the base class and specialized computations are handled as needed by a subclass.
+The design of the ``sprokit::process`` class is such that the heavy lifting is done by the base class and specialized computations are handled as needed by a subclass.
 This allows a new process to be written with a minimum amount of boilerplate.
-Where special logic is required, a subclass can implement a \c virtual method which can add supplemental logic to support a feature.
+Where special logic is required, a subclass can implement a ``virtual`` method which can add supplemental logic to support a feature.

-For example, when information about a port is requested, the \ref sprokit::process::input_port_info method is called which delegates logic to the
-\ref sprokit::process::_input_port_info method which can be overwritten.
+For example, when information about a port is requested, the ``sprokit::process::input_port_info`` method is called which delegates logic to the ``sprokit::process::_input_port_info`` method which can be overwritten.
 By default, it returns information about the port if it has been declared, otherwise it throws an exception that the port does not exist.
-To create ports on the fly, a process can reimplement \ref sprokit::process::_input_port_info to create the port so that it exists and an exception is not thrown.
+To create ports on the fly, a process can reimplement ``sprokit::process::_input_port_info`` to create the port so that it exists and an exception is not thrown.

-The rationale for not making \ref sprokit::process::input_port_info \c virtual is to enforce that API specifications are met.
-For example, when connecting edges, the main method makes sure that the edge is not \c NULL and that the process has not been initialized yet.
+The rationale for not making ``sprokit::process::input_port_info`` ``virtual`` is to enforce that API specifications are met.
+For example, when connecting edges, the main method makes sure that the edge is not ``NULL`` and that the process has not been initialized yet.

 Data Flow
 ---------

-Data flows within the pipeline via the \ref sprokit::edge class which ensures thread-safe communication between processes.
+Data flows within the pipeline via the ``sprokit::edge`` class which ensures thread-safe communication between processes.
 A process communicates with edges via its input and output ports.
 Ports are named communication sockets where edges may be connected to so that a process can send and receive data.